-We’ll walk you through 3 ways that your IT department can automate its processes, but let’s begin by reviewing what IT automation is as well as why it’s critical.
+We’ll walk you through 6 ways that your IT department can automate its processes, best practices to consider when doing so, and the tools you can choose from.
+But let’s begin by reviewing what IT automation is.

 IT automation is the use of triggers and actions to streamline IT processes end-to-end.
 Using incident management as an example, a trigger can be when an employee files a ticket, while an action can include assigning that ticket to the appropriate employee.

-Let’s further explore why IT automation is critical to your organization by breaking down a few use cases.
+Let’s further explore why this type of automation is critical by breaking down a few use cases.

 Here’s how this automation can work:

 1. An employee goes into a communications platform (in this case, Slack) and requests access to a specific application.

 2. Workbot® (our enterprise platform bot) instantly creates a ticket in ServiceNow that reflects this request.